Disorder chaos in the Sherrington-Kirkpatrick model with external field: Introduction and main results

 Now, the quantitative result of the disorder chaos in the SK model is stated as follows.

-\begin{theorem} Suppose that $0<t<1$ and $Eh^2>0.$ Then the SK model has disorder chaos, namely, for any $\varepsilon>0,$ the following holds
+\begin{theorem} Suppose that $0<t<1$ and $Eh^2>0$.
+Then the SK model has disorder chaos, namely, for any $\varepsilon>0$, the following holds:

-where $K$ is a constant depending on $t,\xi,h,\varepsilon$, and $\mu.$ \end{theorem}
+where $K$ is a constant depending on $t,\xi,h,\varepsilon$ and $\mu$. \end{theorem}

-A consequence of Theorem $\ref{INT:thm1}$ is that even though we do not know that the Parisi measure $\mu$ is unique, the quantity $u_t$ is independent of the choice of $\mu$.
-However, the convergence rate $K$ in $(\ref{INT:thm1:eq1})$ does depend on $\mu$.
-In $\cite{Talag06}$ and $\cite{Talag07},$ other types of chaos problems in the SK model are also proposed, such as, chaos in temperature and chaos in external field.
+A consequence of Theorem~\ref{INTthm1} is that even though we do not know that the Parisi measure $\mu$ is unique, the quantity $u_t$ is independent of the choice of $\mu$.
+However, the convergence rate $K$ in (\ref{INTthm1eq1}) does depend on $\mu$.
+In~\cite{Talag06} and~\cite{Talag07}, other types of chaos problems in the SK model are also proposed, such as chaos in temperature and chaos in external field.
 Again, the rigorous results are still scarce.
-Theorem $\ref{INT:thm1}$ is the first result in chaos problems of any kind in the SK model with external field.
-To the best of our knowledge, the only other two instances of chaos problems in spin glasses are in the work of Chatterjee \cite{Cha09}, who proved chaos in disorder in the SK model without external field and in the work of Panchenko and Talagrand \cite{PT07}, who established chaos in external field in the spherical SK model.
+Theorem~\ref{INTthm1} is the first result in chaos problems of any kind in the SK model with the external field.
+To the best of our knowledge, the only other two instances of chaos problems in spin glasses are in the work of Chatterjee~\cite{Cha09}, who proved chaos in disorder in the SK model without the external field, and in the work of Panchenko and Talagrand~\cite{PT07}, who established chaos in the external field in the spherical SK model.

-The approach of the present paper is motivated by Talagrand's proof of the positivity of the overlap in the SK model, see Section 14.12 \cite{Talag11}.
-We also refer to a sketch of a possible proof for the disorder chaos problem discussed in Research Problem 15.7.14. \cite{Talag11}.
-From these, we prove that
+The approach of the present paper is motivated by Talagrand's proof on the positivity of the overlap in the SK model; see Section 14.12 \cite{Talag11}.
+We also refer to a sketch of a possible proof for the disorder chaos problem discussed in Research Problem 15.7.14 \cite {Talag11}.
+However, it is by no means clear how to implement these approaches properly that contain several technical issues and require some new ideas.
+Here is our main result.

-\begin{proposition} Let $0<t<1$ and $Eh^2>0.$ For $\varepsilon>0$, there exists some $\varepsilon^*>0$ such that
+\begin{proposition} Let $0<t<1$ and $Eh^2>0$.
+For $\varepsilon>0$, there exists some $\varepsilon^*>0$ such that